zhouyangze/zhouyangze.github.io/_pages/about.md

 ### Academic Services
 1. Reviewer of IEEE Transactions on Smart Grid
 2. Reviewer of IEEE Transactions on Energy Markets, Policy, and Regulation
+3. Reviewer of IEEE Transactions on Industrial Informatics
-3. Reviewer of IEEE Transactions on Consumer Electronics
+4. Reviewer of IEEE Transactions on Consumer Electronics
-4. Reviewer of IEEE Power Engineering Letters
+5. Reviewer of IEEE Power Engineering Letters
-5. Reviewer of IEEE Internet of Things Journal
+6. Reviewer of IEEE Internet of Things Journal
-6. Reviewer of IEEE Computational Intelligence Magazine
+7. Reviewer of IEEE Computational Intelligence Magazine
-7. Reviewer of IEEE Power and Energy Magazine
+8. Reviewer of IEEE Power and Energy Magazine
-8. Reviewer of Applied Energy
+9. Reviewer of Applied Energy
-9. Reviewer of Energy and Buildings
+10. Reviewer of Energy and Buildings
-10. Reviewer of Energy Reports
+11. Reviewer of Energy Conversion and Management: X
-11. Reviewer of Sustainable Energy, Grids and Networks
+12. Reviewer of Sustainable Energy, Grids and Networks
+13. Reviewer of Energy Reports
-12. Reviewer of Electric Power Systems Research
+14. Reviewer of Electric Power Systems Research
-13. Reviewer of IET Renewable Power Generation
+15. Reviewer of IET Renewable Power Generation
-14. Reviewer of IET Energy Conversion and Economics
+16. Reviewer of IET Energy Conversion and Economics
-15. Reviewer of IET Electrical Engineering
+17. Reviewer of IET Electrical Engineering

 ### Student Services
 1. Teaching Assistant in Energy Internet (ELEC7011) at HKU (2023,2024)